VOLUNTARY WITH CHILDREN OF DIFFERENT CAPABILITIES

 - Support in the areas determined by the school principal in coordination with Adventure Volunteer.

 WHAT DAYS AND WHAT DATES CAN I DO THE VOLUNTEER?

-- The functional diversity and sensory stimulation project in Mexico is open from the last week of August until the last day of June.
+- The functional diversity and sensory stimulation project in the volunteering in Mexico is open from the last week of August until the last day of June.
 During the national holidays the educational centers remain closed, also the last two weeks of December and the first week of January and during the Easter break.

 - You can arrive any day of the week, it is equally preferable that you arrive on a Friday, Saturday or Sunday, as it facilitates the incorporation into the project and there is less traffic.